-Expenditure Plan:

-Expenditure Plan:
+Anticipated Outcomes and Expenditure Plan: Expenditures:

-WVDED will comply with all RHP guidelines and expend at least 30% of the funds within year one as required.
-We anticipate spending 100% percent of the RHP funds before the end of the performance period September 1, 2027, and acknowledge that Section 8071(d)(2) provides that no matching funds are required.
-The need for appropriate recovery housing to fill the gaps is substantial and based on our current work in this arena we do not anticipate any barriers to spending down the funds expediently and effectively.
-WVDED will consider prior performance and prior federal funding when choosing applicants to ensure these guidelines will be met.
+WVCAD will comply with all RHP guidelines and expend at least 30% of the funds within year one as required.
+We anticipate spending 100% percent of the RHP funds before the end of the performance period, and acknowledge that Section 8071(d)(2) provides that no matching funds are required.
+The need for appropriate recovery housing to fill the gaps is substantial and based on our current work in this area we do not anticipate any barriers to spending down the funds expediently and effectively.
+WVCAD will consider prior performance and prior federal funding when choosing applicants to ensure these guidelines are met.
 Administrative activities will be limited to no more than 5% of the total allocated funds.
 Administrative expenses will be monitored quarterly to ensure compliance with the 5% cap.
-Administrative activities will consist of supporting grant projects and services through WVDED, WVAAR, and other subrecipients if necessary.
+Administrative activities will consist of supporting grant projects and services through WVCAD, WVAAR, and other subrecipients if necessary.
 Activities include but are not limited to documentation and record keeping, financial and program administration, general compliance, and reporting.
 There is no program income anticipated to be received.